MarBry111/Fake-News-Detection-for-statements-in-Polish-Language/README.md

 - Support Vector Machine,
 - XGboost,
 - Voting model created with the previous ones.
+-->

-### Modification of transformers embeddings
+### Enhancing embeddings

+The first step was usage of the HerBERT model for polish data (performing 10-fold cross-validation) and then SlavicBERT (training model on slavic data and testing on polish one) in case of most promising approach which could be applied to many languages.

+#### Triplet loss
 The idea of modification embeddings to get the ones which will maximize the distances between desired classes was performed applying Triplet Loss for siamese network.

 The input to the model was the last hidden state of the BERT like model and then some simple fully-connected layer will be optimized using Triplet Loss approach producing at the end 100 features used by logistic regression.

-The first step was usage of the HerBERT model for polish data (performing 10-fold cross-validation) and then SlavicBERT (training model on slavic data and testing on polish one).
+#### Usage of cross layer attention
+The main focus of usage of multilayer attention is to decide which hidden state produces the best representation of embeddings for given task, not only using the last layer ones.

+#### Fine-tuning HerBERT
+HerBERT model was fine-tuned for the task of classification fake news on training set and then the embeddings obtained in this manner were used.

+#### Application of StyloMetrix
+Values obtained with [StyloMetrix](https://github.com/ZILiAT-NASK/StyloMetrix) were used to improve embeddings of HerBERT.

 ### Use twitter data (train on different languages and test on Polish)
 As the last step the approach, after verifying for short statements/claims the goodness of different approaches and testing possibilities of using different languages as training dataset, obtained knowledge was used to train model on twitter data (mostly English) and tested this approach on Polish dataset.